FlatbreadLabs/flatbread/packages/resolver-svimg/readme.md

 ## Things of note

-The configuration provided in `flatbread.config.js` will affect what fields are populated when querying the related fields, based on configuration provided specific fields will always return null for example:
+The configuration provided in `flatbread.config.js` will affect what fields are populated when querying the related fields.
+Based on that provided configuration, specific fields will always return `null`, for example:

 | configuration field | default | note                                                 |
 | ------------------- | ------- | ---------------------------------------------------- |